Beyond Patches: Global-aware Autoregressive Model for Multimodal Few-Shot Font Generation

 \subsubsection{On AR Generator's Soft-decoding}

-To validate the effectiveness of pixel-level supervision and the soft decoding strategy, we conduct ablation experiments on our vision-only AR generator.
+To validate the effectiveness of pixel-level supervision and the soft decoding strategy, we conduct ablation experiments on our vision-only generator.
 The results in Table~\ref{tab:ablation_decode_strategy} demonstrate that soft decoding achieves superior performance over all metrics, particularly when combined with pixel-level supervision.
-This combination yields the lowest RMSE$\downarrow$, LPIPS$\downarrow$, and FID$\downarrow$ while achieving the highest SSIM$\uparrow$ and recognition accuracies on both \textit{UFSC} and \textit{UFUC}, indicating improved pixel-level fidelity and design fidelity.
+This combination yields the lowest RMSE$\downarrow$, LPIPS$\downarrow$, and FID$\downarrow$ while achieving the highest SSIM$\uparrow$ and classifier accuracies on \textit{UFSC} and \textit{UFUC}, indicating improved pixel-level fidelity and faithful style preservation.